project-flotta/project-flotta.github.io/_posts/2022-09-04-edge-example-app-sense-the-internet-part-1.markdown

               add: ["ALL"]
 ```

-in [part 2](/flotta/2022/09/05/edge-example-app-sense-the-internet-part-2.html), we will see how the Web App presents the network topology and the devices that are connected to the devices network.
+in [part 2](/flotta/2022/09/05/edge-example-app-sense-the-internet-part-2.html), we will see how the Web App presents the network topology and the devices that are connected to the Internet.
 ### GitHub Repository
 - [https://github.com/ahmadateya/flotta-edge-example](https://github.com/ahmadateya/flotta-edge-example)